vwkd/code-system/src/languages/rust/data type/enum.md

 - can have members
 - members can be associate values and methods
 - replaces unions in other languages
+- can be concrete or generic
+- uses static polymorphism

 ?? stored on stack, all variants must be sized ??
 ?? size is equal to size of largest variant